 GS&Co. is a registered U.S. broker-dealer and futures commission merchant subject to Rule 15c3-1 of the Securities and Exchange Commission and Rule 1.17 of the Commodity Futures Trading Commission, which specify uniform minimum net capital requirements, as defined, for their registrants.
-GS&Co. has elected to compute net capital in accordance with the "Alternative Net Capital Requirement," as permitted by Rule 15c3-1.
-As of November 2004, GS&Co. had regulatory net capital, as defined, of \$5.9 billion, which exceeded the amount required by \$4.8 billion.
+GS&Co. has elected to compute its minimum capital requirement in accordance with the "Alternative Net Capital Requirement," as permitted by Rule 15c3-1.
+As of May 2005, GS&Co. had net capital in excess of its minimum capital requirements.
+In addition to the alternative minimum net capital requirements, GS&Co. is also required to hold tentative net capital in excess of \$1 billion and net capital in excess of \$500 million in accordance with the market and credit risk standards of Appendix E of Rule 15c3-1.
+GS&Co. is required to notify the SEC in the event that its tentative net capital is less than \$5 billion.
+As of May 2005, GS&Co. had tentative net capital and net capital in excess of both the minimum and notification requirements.

 Certain other subsidiaries of GS&Co. are also subject to capital adequacy requirements promulgated by authorities of the countries in which they operate.
-As of November 2004, these subsidiaries were in compliance with their local capital adequacy requirements.
+As of May 2005, these subsidiaries were in compliance with their local capital adequacy requirements.

-As of November 2004, GS&Co. made a computation related to the reserve requirement for Proprietary Accounts of Introducing Brokers.
-The reserve requirement and amounts held on deposit in the Reserve Bank were \$358 million and \$747 million, respectively.
+As of May 2005, GS&Co. made a computation related to the reserve requirement for Proprietary Accounts of Introducing Brokers (PAIB) that indicated the Company's PAIB debits exceeded its PAIB credits.
+The amount held on deposit in the Reserve Bank at May 2005 was \$425 million.